lun

 Simiarly, to specify that you're using lun's modifier meaning, you can add wi before the argument.
 So to specify that you're trying to mean "to make similar to a person", you could say lun wi nin.

-And lastly, it should be noted that this verb, isn't really grammatically a verb.
-It makes more sense to think of it as a verb, however it cannot be used when not in front of le or o.
-For example, the sentence lun tope le tope would be ungrammatical.
+And lastly, it should be noted that a lun verb (such as lun tope), isn't really grammatically a verb.
+It makes more sense to think of it as a verb, however it can only be used when in front of le, te, or o.
+So for example, the sentence lun tope le tope would be ungrammatical.

 If you are looking to use the object of a lun phrase as as a noun or modifier, check out the explanation for mu.